Sax-Anon90/TalentManagementApplication/README.md

                         Download Employees to excel
                         Remove Employees

-Connects to the database using Entity Framework Core with database first approach Download the Application Database Here: [Application Database.zip](https://github.com/Sax-Anon90/TalentManagementApplication/files/8716743/Application.Database.zip)
+Connects to the database using Entity Framework Core with database first approach.
+Download the application database Here: [Application Database.zip](https://github.com/Sax-Anon90/TalentManagementApplication/files/8716743/Application.Database.zip)

 Uses Non-generic repository and Unit of work pattern with Dependancy Injection View Models and AutoMapper